 On last week's blog we talked about how pro triathlete Joel Jameson has made big strides forwards with his swimming by breathing to his non-dominant side.
 We had a huge response to the post and we know a lot of you have been experimenting with breathing to your 'bad' side to great success.

-If you have a strong preference to breathe to one side when you swim, try one of our favourite drill sequences below.
+If you have a strong preference to breathe to one side when you swim, try one of our favourite drill sequences below, we call it the Javelin Drill.
 It's a simple but powerful way to help you open up the 'bad' side of your stroke and develop the timing of breathing to that side.
-We often use this sequence in the Swim Smooth squads during a session warm-up.
+We often use this sequence during session warm-ups in the Swim Smooth squads.

 Wearing fins, grab a single paddle and place it on one hand - a conventional strapped paddle is fine but we like the Finis Freestyler for this purpose as it is arrow shape and the keel gives you feedback on your alignment.